 I shoot with both a Canon DSLR (5d mark iv) and Fujifilm mirrorless (X-pro2).
 I change lenses a lot.
 I keep my gear simple.
 I want my shooting experience to be as clean and natural as possible for me and those in front of my camera.
 It’s not about the gear, it’s about the artist and what they do with it!

 Do you travel?

 Absolutely yes!
 All over the world.
 Most of my work is travel and destination work.
 Travel fees are added into my wedding and portrait session pricing and vary based on where and how long I’m traveling.

-Everyone in your photos looks like models.
+Everyone in your photos look like models.
 Are they really regular people?
 I’m not that comfortable in front of a camera.

 Yes!
 I have never photographed “professional models” and everyone in my images are just regular people who usually had no experience being professionally photographed before working with me.
 Sometimes it’s a little bit of alcohol (or cannabis if we’re shooting in Colorado!) and sometimes it’s just getting through the first ten minutes of shooting but within thirty minutes of being in front of my camera, everyone warms up.
 I always show the back of my camera to my clients so they can see how great they look.
 I work hard to photograph my clients in the most flattering way possible as well as provide retouching on every image so that everyone in my images always look their best.

 Who are your clients?
 What type of client is a good fit for you?